ashish1dadhich412/TutorialNinja_Manual_Testing/README.md

-# OpenCart Manual Testing Project
+# Tutorial-Ninja Manual Testing Project

 ## 📄 Project Overview
-OpenCart is an open-source e-commerce platform.
+Tutorial-Ninja is an open-source e-commerce platform.
 The goal of this test cycle was to verify the **core functionalities**, ensure **performance benchmarks** are met, and identify any **bugs** or areas for improvement.

 ---